rust-lang/rfcs/0000-virtual-2.md

 Syntactically, we unify structs and enums and allow nesting.
 That means enums may have fields and structs may have variants.
 Both may have nested data; the keyword (`struct` or `enum`) is only required at the top level.
-Unnamed fields (tuple variants/tuple structs) are only allowed in leaf data.
+Unnamed fields (tuple variants/tuple structs) are only allowed in leaf data and only if inner variants have no data (I expect this rule could be relaxed somehow in the future).
 All existing uses are preserved.
 Some examples:

 plain enum: